 - Heat index and wind chill measurements

 High-end weather stations provide more than just these essential features.
-Some come with UV and light (solar radiation) sensors, which is useful for outdoor activities; others are able to detect lightning.
+Some come with UV and light (solar radiation) sensors, which are useful for outdoor activities; others can detect lightning.
 Some models offer an option for soil moisture sensors that can tell you when it’s time to water your plants outside during drier weather.
-Others come with optional air quality sensors (sold separately) to minor air pollution levels.
+Others come with optional air quality sensors (sold separately) for minor air pollution levels.

 Other Features to Consider